CloudDefenseAI/Qina-Hybrid/README.md

 5. Acknowledge that AWS CloudFormation will create resources and click **Create Stack**.

 Wait for the CloudFormation stack to complete successfully before proceeding to the next steps.
+> **Note**: External ID will be generated randomly and will go in the CloudFormation template.
+CloudDefense Account Id will be hardcoded and customer account id will be dynamic.

 ## 2. Lambda Configuration and Scanner Image Setup